kiddybigmoments/kiddybigmoments-server/README.md

 ### api/v1/kids/:id

-GET, BATCH and DELETE requests for a certain kid.
+GET, BATCH, POST and DELETE requests for a certain kid.

+For the time being, user and parents are equivalent.

+### api/v1/users

+Only for GET requests.

+### api/v1/users/:id

+GET, BATCH, POST and DELETE requests for a certain user.

 ## TBD
-Endpoints for users.
+Show only the kids associated to the current user.